aosabook/500lines/contingent/chapter.rst

     ['JavaScript', 'Java', 'PHP', 'Python', 'C#']

 * The **set** does not preserve order.
-  Instead, it compares its items by value.
-  The set remembers only whether a given value has been added, not how many times, and is therefore the go-to data structure for removing duplicates from a data stream.
+  Sets remember only whether a given value has been added, not how many times, and are therefore the go-to data structure for removing duplicates from a data stream.
   For example, the following two sets, once the language has built them, will each have three elements::